core-wg/oscore/draft-ietf-core-object-security.md

 (D)TLS protects hop-by-hop the entire message.
 OSCORE protects end-to-end all information that is not required for proxy operations (see {{protected-fields}}).
 (D)TLS and OSCORE can be combined, thereby enabling end-to-end security of the message payload, in combination with hop-by-hop protection of the entire message, during transport between end-point and intermediary node.
 In particular when OSCORE is used with HTTP, the additional TLS protection of HTTP hops is recommended, e.g. between an HTTP endpoint and a proxy translating between HTTP and CoAP.

-Applications need to consider that certain message fields and messages types are not protected end-to-end and the conseqeunces of spoofing or manipulating that information.
+Applications need to consider that certain message fields and messages types are not protected end-to-end and may be spoofed or manipulated.
 The consequences of unprotected message fields are analyzed in {{unprot-fields}}.

 ## Security Context Establishment {#sec-context-establish}